This is about my hobby: GOOD VIBES

 My first project was to help vibraphonist Jen Martinez-Bre.
 Jen was born with a spinal condition called Klippel-Feil Syndrome.
 This disorder makes playing music for her very difficult but she found that the vibraphone was something she loves.
 Unfortunately one of the issues with Klippel-Feil Syndrome is that it causes her to be short stature.
 Jen had to play standing on reams of paper to raised her height so she could play the vibraphone.
 Standing on reams of paper made her also have to tape smaller boxes or pegs to the of the pedal to raise reach her foot while standing on the paper reams.
 Not only is this uncomfortable for Jen, it’s dangerous.

 I drove to Northern Illinois, and transported the vibraphone back to my shop in Denton Texas where I could work on it.
 “Tiny Vibe” was completed 01/25/2022.
-The final cost was over 7,000 dollars including transporting.
-GOOD VIBES DONATIONS paid for $5147.00. (thank you to donors).
+The final cost was over 7,000 dollars including transporting, purchasing, and upgrading/repairing it.
+GOOD VIBES DONATIONS from people who also like to spread Good Vibes, paid for $5147.00 of that cost. (thank you to donors).
+In addition, I don't charge for my time designing, repairing or driving to transporting.

 The completed Tiny Vibe Operating Instructions can be seen here: